-In line with our sustainability agenda and recognizing the growing market interest in environmentally friendly solutions, in 2023, we introduced Green Equipment Insurance to encourage more eco-friendly choices and help to protect them.
-Insurance coverages include protection for solar power plants, electric vehicle charging stations and heat pumps.
-A communication campaign was implemented to inform the market about the product, involving actions such as television advertising, social media advertising, banner advertising, and media communication.
+In line with our sustainability agenda and recognizing the growing market interest in environmentally friendly solutions, we continued Green Equipment Insurance initiative, which was first introduced in Lithuania last year, to encourage more eco-friendly choices and help to protect them.
+Insurance coverages include protection for solar power plants, electric vehicle charging stations, and heat pumps, providing comprehensive solutions for environmentally conscious individuals and businesses.